brunda6git/smart-port-scanner/README.md

 ## 👨‍💻 Author

-Made for a network security mini project.
+Made for a Information Network Security mini project.

 ---